 The purpose of this article is to explain and guide you through the process of choosing your bike helmet.
-We take a look at all the important aspects a good helmet should have and how it should fit your head.
+We look at all the important aspects a good helmet should have and how it should fit your head.

 Here are seven things to keep in mind when choosing your bike helmet.